JieyuWu/ToyotaMod/Chevy-Bolt.md

 * 64GB MicroSD Card
 * 5.5" OLED HDMI display, namely [this one](https://www.amazon.com/5-5inch-HDMI-AMOLED-Resolution-Capacitive/dp/B07N8WWDRK)
 * Two Logitech C920 HD webcams (or one plus something else).
 The C920 is hard to get (or discontinued?), so I resorted to eBay.
+* USB-A to USB-A cable to connect to Panda

 ### Installation (work in progress 8/5/20) ###
 Reference: [tools/webcam wiki](https://github.com/commaai/openpilot/tree/master/tools/webcam)